Van’s Substack

 Storage

 So how much would batteries cost?
-Using the most optimistic 400 watt hours requirement -- something a real engineer would never do -- and assuming installation is free -- another thing a real engineer would never do -- one might look in Tesla's catalogue and discover the price is $0.543 per watt hour -- before installation -- and the warranty period, roughly equal to the lifetime, is ten years.
+Using the most optimistic 400 watt hours requirement — something a real engineer would never do — and assuming installation is free — another thing a real engineer would never do — one might look in Tesla's catalogue and discover the price is $0.543 per watt hour — before installation — and the warranty period, roughly equal to the lifetime, is ten years.
 Activists insist that an all-electric American energy economy would have average demand of 1,700 gigawatts.
-If one evaluates the formula 1,700,000,000,000 * 400 * 0.543 / 10, the answer is $37 trillion, or about twice total USA 2020 GDP, every year, for batteries alone.
+If one evaluates the formula 1,700,000,000,000 × 400 × 0.543 / 10, the answer is $37 trillion, or about twice total USA 2020 GDP, every year, for batteries alone.
 Activists say build more generators so you don't need as much storage!
 Read the Materials section again.

-Of course, even with 3,000 hours of storage, today's industrial economy will not survive with an all-renewable energy system the next time Mount Tambora erupts and gives the Earth another “year without a summer” as in 1816 -- and it will happen.
+Of course, even with 1,500 hours of storage, today's industrial economy will not survive with an all-renewable energy system the next time Mount Tambora erupts and gives the Earth another “year without a summer” as in 1816 — and it will happen.

 Read the next article Adequate Storage for Renewable Energy is Not Possible.
+It’s much more pessimistic.

 Emission-free Vehicles

 The argument is that the vehicles are emission free.
 But that's only at the point of operation, not a life-cycle analysis.
 They export emissions from rich neighborhoods where people can afford electric cars, to poor neighborhoods, such as around the coal-fired generators on the Navajo and Hopi reservations, so that poor people can enjoy the emissions instead, and tourists can't see the bottom of the Grand Canyon.
 Moreover, a study published by the Ifo Institute of Germany in 2019 found that an electric Tesla Model 3 emits 11% to 28% more CO2 over its lifespan than a diesel Mercedes C220D.
 Life-cycle analyses are subject to uncertainty, and no single study is an end-all, but this clearly proves that electric vehicles are far from emission-free.
+A study in Norway concluded that in Norway’s 92%-hydro essentially carbon-free electricity system, the average EV would need to be driven three times its lifetime before its manufacture, operation, and recycling emit less carbon dioxide than an equivalent ICE vehicle.

 Why Do It?